amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 You can explore the world's first multitasking 16-bit computer from 1985 with the addition of a more modern desktop from 1992, AmigaOS 3.

 To change from the default 640×200 resolution to something like 1280×720 or 1920×1080 for use with a 16:9 HD display, hold down the right mouse button and select your preferred resolution from the ScreenMode menu.
-540p is a nice, usable screen resolution that doubles every pixel on a 1080p 16:9 display.
+540p is a nice compromise, a very usable screen resolution that doubles every pixel on a modern 1080p/4K 16:9 display.

 ## Non-working Games